PHPExpertsInc/dockerize/README.md

 Don't forget to edit your docker-compose.yml!

+### Configure your PATH

 In order to dockerize your existing PHP project, do the following:

-  1. Ensure that your profile PATH includes `./bin` and that it takes priority over any other directory that may include a php executable:
+Ensure that your profile PATH includes `./bin` and that it takes priority over any other directory that may include a php executable:

     PATH=./bin:$PATH

-     Now whenever you are in your project's directory, you can simply execute `php` as you would with a typical composer installation, and the command will execute in the container instead:

-         php -r 'phpinfo();'

-  2. Change the database and redis credentials in `docker-compose.yml`.
+## Manage with docker-compose

 To control the containers, use `docker-compose`.